galvani/docker-mautic-dev/README.md

 ### Troubleshoot

+Docker machine must be **VirtualBox not HyperV** otherwise local folder wont't get mounted into the container.

 In case you get access forbidden on mautic you might need to specify the IP of docker machine in file ```docker-compose.yml```, also **xdebug** configuration is provided to enable xdebug in your ide.

-**Docker machine must be VirtualBox not HyperV**

 ```
   phpfpm: